 - Student must not have previously been granted OPT at the same, or a higher, degree level

 - Student must not have used a full year of full-time CPT in current degree program

 Allowable Types of Employment

 All OPT employment must be in a job that is related to the student’s degree program.
 Employment may include:

 - Multiple employers: Students may work for more than one employer, but all employment must be related to the student’s degree program.

-- Short-term multiple employers (performing artists): Students, such as musicians and other performing artists, may work for multiple short term employers.
+- Short-term multiple employers (performing artists): Students, such as musicians and other performing artists, may work for multiple short-term employers.
 The student should maintain a list of all employers, dates of employment, and hours worked.
-If requested by DHS, students must be prepared to provide evidence showing a list of all employment.
+If requested by the Department of Homeland Security (DHS), students must be prepared to provide evidence showing a list of all employment.

 - Work for hire: This is also commonly referred to as 1099 employment, where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by DHS, students must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 - Self-employed business owner: Students on post-completion OPT may start a business and be self-employed.
 The student must be able to prove that he or she has the proper business licenses and is actively engaged in a business related to the student’s degree program.
 Contact the Ohio University Entrepreneurial Center for guidance on this process.
 (Self-employment is not allowed while on the STEM OPT extension, which is covered below.)
 Before starting a business, students should consider what will happen to it when the OPT ends.

 - Employment through an agency: Students on post-completion OPT must be able to provide evidence showing they worked an average of over 20 hours per week while employed by the agency.